azdavis/azdavis.net/posts/define-pl-01.md

 There are many programming languages: C, C++, Java, JavaScript, Rust, Go, Python, Ruby, [Standard ML][sml], etc.

-But how is it that we can say that these programming languages "exist"?
-Or, put another way, what "defines" a programming language?
+But how is it that we can say that these programming languages exist?
+Or, put another way, what defines a programming language?

 ### Definition by implementation